JayaPrakash1999/ND/README.md

 5. The output of all input files is stored in the output.txt file

 **NOTE**  Input4.txt is the dataset took from https://github.com/athomo/kcore/blob/master/simplegraph.txt with around 50 edges.

+          Input5.txt contains the 101 edges

 Graph and Skeleton Structure for input3.txt file :